EL 5100 Assessing Children's Growth and Development - 3 graduate credits

 Prepares the pre-service elementary educators to teach mathematics to all children in K-8 public school settings.
 Teaches mathematical concepts and pedagogical skills via active engagement and self-reflection in learning concepts such as fractions, ratio and proportion, Geometry, and measurement.
 Familiarizes students with national and state math standards for elementary educators.
 Thoroughly examines the Common Core Standards in Mathematics for K-8 learners.
 Considers the developmentally appropriate use of technology in math education.
 Finally, considers the differentiation of "scripted curriculum" so that all children---regardless of their diverse learning needs----can access mathematical learning opportunities in the classroom.
 Requires ten (10) field hours of observation, teaching, or interview.

-EL 5700 Elementary Reading & Writing Instruction - 3 graduate credits
+EL 5700 Elementary Literacy I - 3 graduate credits

 Provides the pre-service elementary education classroom teacher with the foundations and framework for designing and implementing literacy instruction, with an emphasis on curriculum, methods and materials for the primary grades.
 Introduces foundations of reading and writing instruction taught in the context of one another, and thoroughly examines the Common Core Standards for Language Arts for K-8 learners: literature, informational text, foundational skills, writing, speaking and listening, and language, including visual literacy and visual representation.
 Focuses on word study, phonemic awareness, phonics, fluency, vocabulary, comprehension, core reading programs and stages of writing development in a balanced reading framework.
 Considers the differentiation of language arts instruction, assessment and environment so that all children---regardless of their diverse learning needs---can access language arts learning opportunities in the classroom.
 Requires ten (10) field hours of observation, teaching, or interview.

 EL 5960 Teaching Internship in Elementary Education - 1-6 graduate credits